hassancodeshub/SpendWise/README.md

-💸 SpendWise - Student Financial Survival Tracker
+# 💸 SpendWise - Student Financial Survival Tracker

-«Helping students manage their money smarter, one expense at a time.»
+*«Helping students manage their money smarter, one expense at a time.»*

 🚀 **[Live Demo](https://spendwisebyhg.netlify.app)** • 📂 **[Source Code](https://github.com/hassancodeshub/SpendWise)**

-SpendWise is a smart expense management web application built specifically for college students...

 SpendWise is a smart expense management web application built specifically for college students.
 Instead of simply recording expenses, it helps students understand their spending habits, stay within budget, and make smarter financial decisions — entirely client-side, with no signup or server required.

-🚀 Problem
+## 🚀 Problem

 Most students receive a fixed monthly allowance but often: